RUCKBReasoning/TableLLM/README.md

 ```
 @article{zhang2024tablellm,
   title={TableLLM: Enabling Tabular Data Manipulation by LLMs in Real Office Usage Scenarios},
-  author={Zhang, Xiaokang and Zhang, Jing and Ma, Zeyao and Li, Yang and Zhang, Bohan and Li, Guanlin and Yao, Zijun and Xu, Kangli and Zhou, Jinchang and Zhang-Li, Daniel and others},
+  author={Zhang, Xiaokang and Luo, Sijia and Zhang, Bohan and Ma, Zeyao and Zhang, Jing and Li Yang and Li, Guanlin and Yao, Zijun and Xu, Kangli and Zhou, Jinchang and Zhang-Li, Daniel and others},
   journal={arXiv preprint arXiv:2403.19318},
   year={2024}
 }
 ```

 ## Contact
-If you have any questions, we encourage you to either create Github issues or get in touch with us at <zhang2718@ruc.edu.cn>, <zeyaoma@ruc.edu.cn>, or <zhang-jing@ruc.edu.cn>.
+If you have any questions, we encourage you to either create Github issues or get in touch with us at <zhang2718@ruc.edu.cn>, <luosijia0906@ruc.edu.cn>, or <zhang-jing@ruc.edu.cn>.